 The application will be evaluated by the ENP Certification Board.
 Candidates must accumulate a minimum of 10 points to qualify to sit for the exam.
 A candidate whose application has been accepted may sit for the exam at any designated test location.

 Eligibility Application and Testing Centers are in the document list below and you may also search for Testing Center Locations online.
+Once you select "Find a Testing Center", be sure to select Emergency Number Professional Certification as the Client/Sponsor of the exam.

 The Examination cost includes a non-refundable $150 processing fee.